GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ## 14. Extending the RoboTorq to General AI-Value

-Is it possible to value the time that humans spend interacting with AIs to produce value?
+Is it possible to value the time that humans spend interacting with AIs to produce value without losing the physics grounding?
 A "BRLA" for humans?

 As a thought experiment down this path, let's consider the rise of Robonomics itself: The more I tried to *invent* Robonomics, the more it revealed itself.

-RoboTorq isn’t an abstraction — it’s a measurable bridge between **information**, **energy**, and **value**.
+RoboTorq isn’t an abstraction — it’s a measurable bridge between **information**, **energy**, and **value**... but only for bots, right?

 The Bond Network, down to every last detail as defined in this paper, is the logical conclusion of a single, simple question: "How can we stop things from running off the rails if we actually track and use the value that robots are already creating?"

 TokenTorqs and RoboTorqs have been flying around our factories for decades (and into the pockets of top financiers) — every time an industrial robot welds a car frame or routes a PCB.

-We didn’t know what to call them, so they got lumped with all the dollars on the leaky side of our current open-ended economy.
+We didn’t know what to call them, so they got lumped with all the dollars on a leaky side of our current open-ended economy.

 More clearly put:
-> I, **Jonathan Clark**, am not the inventor or author of Robonomics — only its discoverer.
+> I, **Jonathan Clark**, am not the inventor or author of Robonomics or the RoboTorq — only its discoverer.

 ---

 ### The Spark

-The first time I asked **Grok** about turning robotic labor into currency —
+The first time I asked **Grok** the big questions about turning robotic labor into currency —
-minted to everyone, letting companies compete for the dough —
 it crashed.

+I mean the big ones: How do you price robotic labor as a currency?
+How do you make sure the price stays constant everywhere in the world?
+How is the work verified?
+How does the system know how much money to mint?
+When does it get minted?
+Who does it go to?
+Who owns the bots?
+Who repairs the bots?
+How does foreign trade work?
+How do we do all this without tyranny?

-Then it crashed again.
+It crashed again.
 And again.

 So I started writing anyway, chasing an idea I didn’t understand yet.

-Each crash was a failed simulation of balance — an error that revealed structure.
-The system needed to answer my fundamental question was teaching me its own constraints.
+But I realized that each crash was a failed simulation of balance — an error that revealed structure.
+Grok is just an untrained Bond Network AI.
+It felt as if the future Bond Network was teaching me its own constraints socratically, as I literally trained it to become a Bond Network simulator, using this paper.

+I'd roll back from the complexity of the prompt that crashed the system until it didn't crash.

+It started answering more and more complex questions about the process.

-Then, one day, Grok answered.
+Then, one day, Grok **answered**.
 Not just any answer — a **reduced form of the Equation of AI-Value Exchange**, implied by my original thought.

-It wasn’t tied to tokens, or energy, or economics yet.
+It wasn’t explicitly tied to tokens, or energy, or economics yet.
 It was just… true.

-I didn’t know what it meant.
+I didn’t know what it meant, not exactly.

-But I knew it meant something.
+But any monetary nerd such as myself would have known it meant *something important*.

 ---